Think about a partner you had that maybe started strong in your program, but whose engagement diminished over time.

 A PRM platform allows you to:

-If your partner program is the vehicle driving you and your organization towards growth, partner engagement is the engine.
+If your partner program is the vehicle driving you and your organization toward growth, partner engagement is the engine.
 Without the sustained participation, passion, and effort of long-term partners, the program will fail.

 To build effective and long-lasting partnerships, it's important to create a partner engagement model your teams can use to make sure engagement becomes a central part of your operations.
 This model should include how and when you'll set your goals, envision your ideal partner, recruit them, bring them on board, and maintain their success.

-A PRM platform, like Kiflo, supports partner engagement through streamlined onboarding, measurable goals and progress tracking, and so much more.
+A PRM platform like Kiflo supports partner engagement through streamlined onboarding, measurable goals, progress tracking, and so much more.
 This makes maintaining strong partner relationships easier and more time-efficient.